arch111arch/fire-water-and-ice-game/README.md

 As a game of chance, winning is based on Luck.
 Choose one of the 3 choices and hope for the best.
 Fire melts Ice.
 Water puts out fire.
 Ice freezes water.
 If players choose the same thing, it´s a draw and they choose again.

+When the player clicks a button, the computer chooses one at random and they are compared to determined the winner of that Turn.
+This is repeated untill the player or the computer has won three times in one Round.

 ![rules](/fwi_rules.PNG)

 #### Game over
-When the player lost all lives the Defeatscreen will pop up.
+When the player has lost all his lives, the Defeatscreen will pop up.
-He will score based on how much gold and diamonds he found before the end.
+The Total Score is based on how much gold and diamonds he found before the end.

 ![defeat screen](/fwi_defeat.PNG)

 However, to really beat the game and end up on the Highscore, the player needs to win the game.
-When the computer lost all lives, the Victoryscreen will pop up.
+When the computer has lost all it´s lives, the Victoryscreen will pop up.
 Here the final score sums up remaining lives, gold, diamonds, basescore and a Victory Bonus.
-If the new score is higher that the previous Highsore, it will replace it as the new Highscore.
+If the new Total Score is higher that the previous Highscore, it will replace it as the new Highscore.

 ![victory screen](/fwi_victory.PNG)